BlockchainCommons/lethekit/seedtool/README.md

 mnemonic passphrase which will allow you to use it with most wallets.

 ![SSKR Recovery Menu](doc/images/sskr-restore-menu.png) ![SSKR Share Entry](doc/images/sskr-share-restore.png)

+### Completing a randomly constructed BIP39 sentence

+This is a way to generate your own seed without relying on hardware or software.
+See [instructions](doc/bip39_sentence_completion.md)

 ## Functions with a Seed